lesterchan/wp-postratings/README.md

 * NEW: Remove po/mo files from the plugin
 * NEW: Use translate.wordpress.org to translate the plugin
 * NEW: Added 'wp_postratings_cookie_expiration' filter
+* NEW: Add in more meta itemprops to pass Structured Data Testing Tool test
 * FIXED: Move *.js files to /js/ sub-folder
 * FIXED: Move *.css files to /css/ sub-folder
 * FIXED: Update translation strings to avoid using 'post' as the post type